fullcalendar/temporal-polyfill/README.md

 ## Browser support

-Dateless is able to achieve its small footprint and simple API due to its reliance on the Intl API.
+Dateless is able to achieve its small footprint and simple API due to its reliance on the [Intl API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl).
 As a result, the following browers are NOT supported:

 - IE (any version)
-- Safari < 14 (though a small shim is provided for lower versions)
+- Safari < 14 (though a small shim provides support)

 Dateless uses a number of clever tricks to avoid needing a fully implemented Intl API.

 ## Types

+### DateMarker

-A "date marker" is simply a number.
-The `DateMarker` type is an optional alias for readability:
+A "date marker" is simply a number:

 ```ts
 type DateMarker = number
 ```

+### Duration

 A duration represents a length of time: